somosnlp/somosnlp.org/pages/hackathon/index.en.md

 cover: https://somosnlp.github.io/assets/images/eventos/20230301_hackathon_wip.png
 ---

-We are 600M people speaking Spanish, we are going to give our widespread (and beautiful) language a fair representation in the NLP context.
+We are 600M people speaking Spanish, and we plan to give our widespread (and beautiful) language a fair representation in the NLP context.
 Our mission at Somos NLP is to democratize and accelerate advances of NLP in Spanish 🚀

-After two editions with more than 1,000 participants from 30 different countries, we exceeded 10,000 views of our events, we learned from 20 speakers, completed 50 projects, and published 3 papers...
+After two editions with more than 1,000 participants from 30 different countries, we exceeded 10,000 views of our events, learned from 20 speakers, completed 50 projects, and published 3 papers...
 We are back for that and much more! 💪

 Join the third edition of the largest open-source Natural Language Processing hackathon in Spanish!